Machine-readable passport: First and given names

 For airline tickets, visas and more, the advice is to only use the first name written in the passport.
 This is a problem for people who use their second name (as defined by the order in the passport) as their main name in daily speech.
 It is common, for example in Scandinavia, that the second or even third name is the one defined for daily usage: for example, the actor Hugh Laurie, whose full name is James Hugh Calum Laurie.
 Swedish travel agents usually book people using the first and daily name if the first one is not their main name, despite advice to use only the first name.
 If this is too long, the spelling in the MRZ could be used.

 For people using a variant of their first name in daily speech, for example the former US president Bill Clinton whose full name is William Jefferson Clinton, the advice is to spell their name as in the passport.

-In Scandinavian legislation, middle name is a name placed between given and surname, and is usually a family name.
-Such names are written as extra surname in the passports.
-People have been stranded at airports since they entered this extra family name in the "middle name" field in airline booking form, which in English speaking tradition is a given name.
+In Scandinavian legislation, a middle name is a name placed between the given name and surname, and is usually a family name.
+Such names are written as an extra surname in passports.
+People have been stranded at airports since they entered this extra family name in the "middle name" field in airline booking forms, which in English speaking tradition is a given name.

 Chinese, Japanese, Korean and Hungarian names might pose a challenge too, since the family name is normally written first.
 Tickets should use given name and surname as indicated in passports.
+Indonesian and Burmese mononyms also create a challenge in passport issuances, since many of them have no surname.

 This name issue is also an issue for post-Brexit EU women under the Brexit settled status (they have two family names, a birth and marriage name, but only the birth name was used by the passport MRZ and therefore used in the settlement application, although they have been using the married name in UK population register).